S4nt1ag/S4nt1ag/README.md

 <div align="center">
     👦 Santiago Gabriel | 💻 Full Stack Developer | 🇧🇷
-     Hello, my name is Gabriel Santiago, but you can call me Santiago, I am a student of the Serratec residency program, I am currently studying Full stack.

 </div>
+     Hello, my name is Gabriel Santiago, but you can call me Santiago.
+I'm a computer science student 2/8 and a trainee developer.
+While I lean more towards front-end, I aspire to become a full-stack developer.

  <div align="center">